meszaros-lajos-gyorgy/ncurses-binary-sudoku/docs/generating-a-board.md

 - pick a random row from all possible rows and place it randomly into the board
 - keep a track of the number of ones and zeros used in each column
-- if a column reaches `(n/2)` in either zeros or ones then rows containing that specific value at the specific column can be removed and all subsequent rows need to be picked from the remaining rows
+- if a column reaches `(n / 2)` in either zeros or ones then rows containing that specific value at the specific column can be removed and all subsequent rows need to be picked from the remaining rows

 This seems to be a viable way of generating the last few rows of the table: